 Through increasing access to and the use of fair financial products and services, we will help vulnerable people to meet their day to day financial needs, absorb shocks and smooth incomes.

-Our Mission: is to support the financial wellbeing of the most vulnerable people in our society by increasing access to fair, affordable and appropriate financial products and services.
+Our mission: to increase the financial resilience of people in vulnerable circumstances by increasing access to fair, affordable and appropriate financial products and services.

 Founded in February 2019, Fair4All Finance was established in response to the government’s commitment to allocate dormant assets money to financial inclusion initiatives.